jobinau/pg_gather/docs/waitevents.md

 This page lists the major wait events which generally appears on pg_gather report and their implications
 Please refer to PostgreSQL documentation [here](https://www.postgresql.org/docs/current/monitoring-stats.html#WAIT-EVENT-ACTIVITY-TABLE) onwards for additional wait-events and details.

+## BufferContent
+Write sessions aquring lock on buffers.
+Happens when there is too much concurrency.
+Solution:
+1. Reduce the number of connections.
+Multiplex large number of application connection over few database connections using transaction level pooling.
+2. Reduce the size of the table (Archive / Purge) to fit in to memory
+3. Partition the table.
+4. Reduce the data integrity checks in the database side including foreign keys, check contraints and triggers

 ## BufferIO
 buffer I/O. Backends will be trying to clear the Buffers.
 High value indicates that there is not sufficient `shared_buffers`.
 Generally it is expected to have assoicated `DataFileRead` also